arnicas/articles/files/2017-04-21_Data-Visualization--Versus--UI-and-Data-Science-d59182d58af4.md

 <p align="center">
 <img src="./img/1*w67fKm9C4qaZ-bIO6rMrpw.jpeg"></p>
-<p align="center">"should we buy? should we outsource? what is latency? what is an analytics leader? we're so unhappy. this is v8 of the venn but we can't clarify it and have hit deadline." — Gartner creative team</p>
+<p align="center"><i>"should we buy? should we outsource? what is latency? what is an analytics leader? we're so unhappy. this is v8 of the venn but we can't clarify it and have hit deadline." — Gartner creative team</i></p>

 If you think data scientists have it easy, you really have to read t [his piece by Monica Rogati about hiring your first data scientist](https://hackernoon.com/how-not-to-hire-your-first-data-scientist-34f0f56f81ae)!
 Most data scientists spend 80% of their time on dev ops infrastructure, moving data around, and munging — not modeling (this [latest article says it's 70%](http://fgiasson.com/blog/index.php/2017/03/10/a-machine-learning-workflow/), but still).
 If data visualization people (and UI designers) are not spending 100% of their time doing their thang, they are not alone.